vzaccaria/diy/description.md

 }
 ```

-`_.compileFiles` is a built in function to easily construct new processing steps.
+`_.compileFiles` is a built-in function that allows you to easily construct new processing steps.
 Its first
 two parameters are two templates:

-1. a function to build the command line
+1. A function to build the command line; and
-2. a function to build the product name
+2. A function to build the product name.

 The remaining parameters are `src` (glob for the source files) and the source dependencies.